ansys/api-eigen-example/doc/source/contributing.rst

     cd doc
     make html

-After the build completes the HTML documentation is located in the ``_builds/html`` directory and you can load the ``index.html`` into a web browser.
-To clean the documentation you can execute this command:
+After the build completes, the HTML documentation is located in the ``_builds/html`` directory.
+You can load the ``index.html`` into a web browser.
+To clear the documentation directory, you can run:

 .. code::